-Notable Quotables.
-We believe some quotations from those papers that used the Andrew benchmark can provide some insight into the reasons for running this benchmark, and for the type of workload that it performs.
-Six of the fifteen papers that used the Andrew benchmark (or some variant) stated that it was because it was popular or standard.
-One states, "Primarily because it is customary to do so, we also ran a version of the Andrew benchmark" [Adya et al. 2002].
+Notable quotables.
+We believe some quotations from those papers that used the Andrew benchmark can provide some insight into the reasons for running it, and into the type of workload that it performs.
+Six of the fifteen papers that used the Andrew benchmark (or some variant) stated that it was because Andrew was popular or standard.
+One paper states that "primarily because it is customary to do so, we also ran a version of the Andrew benchmark" [Adya et al. 2002].
 Six others gave no explicit reason for running the benchmark.
-The remaining three papers stated that the workload was representative of a user or software developer workload.
+The remaining three papers claimed the reason as being that its workload was representative of a user- or software developer workload.

-Running a benchmark because is it popular or a standard can help readers compare results across papers.
+Running a benchmark because it is popular or a standard can help readers compare results across papers.
 Unfortunately, this benchmark has several deficiencies.
-One paper states that "such Andrew benchmark results do not reflect a realistic workload."
-[Adya et al. 2002].
-Another paper comments that because of the lack of I/O performed, the benchmark "will tend to understate the difference between alternatives."
-[Kim et al. 2002].
-One paper describes that they "modified the benchmark because the 1990 benchmark does not generate much I/O activity by todays standards."
-[Sobti et al. 2002].
-Finally, one paper describes the use of the Andrew benchmark, and how most read requests are satisfied from the cache.
-"The Andrew Benchmark has been criticized for being old benchmark, with results that are not meaningful to modern systems.
+One paper states that "such Andrew benchmark results do not reflect a realistic workload" [Adya et al. 2002].
+Another comments that because of the lack of I/O performed, the benchmark "will tend to understate the difference between alternatives" [Kim et al. 2002].
+The authors of one paper describe that they "modified the benchmark because the 1990 benchmark does not generate much I/O activity by today standard" [Sobti et al. 2002].
+Finally, one paper describes the use of the Andrew benchmark and how most read requests are satisfied from the cache.

+The Andrew Benchmark has been criticized for being old benchmark, with results that are not meaningful to modern systems.
 It is argued that the workload being tested is not realistic for most users.
-Furthermore, original Andrew Benchmark used a source tree which is too small to produce meaningful results on modern systems [citation removed].
-However, as we stated above, the Benchmarks emphasis on small file performance is still relevant to modern systems.
-We modified the Andrew Benchmark to use a Linux 2.6.14 source tree [...].
-Unfortunately, even with this larger source tree, most of the data by the benchmark can be kept in the OSs page cache.
-The only phase where file system performance has a significant impact is the copy phase."
-[Cipar et al. 2007].
+Furthermore, original Andrew [b]enchmark used a source tree which is too small to produce meaningful results on modern systems [citation removed].
+However, as we stated above, the [b]enchmark's emphasis on small file performance is still relevant to modern systems.
+We modified the Andrew [b]enchmark to use a Linux 2.6.14 source tree [...].
+Unfortunately, even with this larger source tree, most of the data by the benchmark can be kept in the OS's page cache.
+The only phase where file system performance has a significant impact is the copy phase [Cipar et al. 2007].

-It seems that researchers seem to be aware of the benchmark's drawbacks, but still use it because it has become a "standard," because that is what they are accustomed to, or because it is something that other researchers are accustomed to.
+It seems that researchers are aware of the benchmark's drawbacks, but still use it because it has become a "standard," because its what they are accustomed to, or because it is something that other researchers are accustomed to.
 It is unfortunate that an inadequate benchmark has achieved this status, and we hope that a better option will soon take its place.
-We believe that FileBench (see Section 10) is promising.